abyssparanoia/catharsis-gcp/README.md

 ## what is this

 ```
-the boilerplate for monorepo application
+the boilerplate for monorepo application (support only http protocol)
 ```

 - Base project is https://github.com/golang-standards/project-layout